ANCIENT CITY OF TROY AND TROJAN WAR!

 Where is the Ancient City of Troy?

-The Ancient city of Troy was located on the west coast of a piece of land known as Asia Minor.
-Nowadays, it is located within the boundaries of the city of Canakkale in Turkey.
-In the past, it had a very important and strategic position, dominating the Marmara Sea, which connects the Black Sea and the Aegean Sea.
+The Ancient City of Troy was strategically located on the west coast of Asia Minor.
+Today, its ruins lie within the boundaries of Çanakkale, Turkey.
+In antiquity, Troy held a crucial strategic position, overseeing the Marmara Sea, which connects the Black Sea to the Aegean Sea, making it a key hub for trade and military control.

 Who excavated the Ancient City of Troy?